csingley/ofxtools/docs/client.rst

 Using ofxget - in depth
 -----------------------
-``ofxget`` takes two positional arguments - the request type and the server URL or nickname - along with a bunch of optional keyword arguments.
+``ofxget`` takes two positional arguments - request type (mandatory) and server nickname (optional) - along with a bunch of optional keyword arguments.

 See the ``--help`` for explanation of the script options.